 - Preheat oven to 400ºF.
-Coat a cookie sheet with cooking spray (or cover with parchment paper).
+Coat a large cookie sheet with cooking spray (or line with parchment paper).

 - In a medium bowl, combine strawberries with powdered sugar; set aside at room temperature until liquid starts to collect in bottom of bowl, about 10 minutes.
 Pour liquid into a smaller bowl; set aside.
 Wait 2 minutes and gently press strawberries down in bowl to squeeze out more liquid; pour liquid into small bowl and set aside.
-(You’ll need about 1/4 cup liquid total.)
+(Repeat until you have about 1/4 cup liquid total.)